La Querencia – Tijuana, B.C., Mexico – October 17, 2009

 To quickly review, Guerrero is a fourth generation Tijuanan who attended culinary school in Mexico City before inventing a style of cooking called Baja Med by combining Mediterranean, Asian and Mexican influences.
 He’s owned La Querencia - a seasonally inspired restaurant in Tijuana - for the past nine years.
 It’s also where he hangs (and cooks) his hunting prizes.

-On our first visit to La Querencia, Guerrero dazzled us with his carpaccios.
-This time, we doubled down on thin-shaved meat, seafood and vegetables, ordering a five-part Carpaccio Mixto (270 pesos).
-We once again partook in the grilled beet and blue cheese carpaccio, but that was our only repeat.
+Grilled beet and blue cheese carpaccio was our only repeat in our five-part Carpaccio Mixto (270 pesos).
 We also indulged in rosy tuna shaved with Parmesan, smoked duck crumbled with feta, and both salmon and sea scallop showered with tangy green olives, red peppers, chives and capers.
 At La Querencia, Guerrero treats every carpaccio with a nine-chile oil that accents instead of overpowers the carpaccios.

 With so many options, it’s rarely tempting to repeat meals in a distant city, but nobody balked at round two at La Querencia.
 I’d gladly welcome a third tango with Chef Guerrero’s refined Baja Med cuisine.